Home

 Mellotrons used:

-Jackson Heights (named for the area of New York) were formed by bassist Lee Jackson after the demise of The Nice, with the remit of making music as unlike The Nice as possible.
+Jackson Heights (named in honour of the New York suburb) were formed by bassist Lee Jackson after the demise of The Nice, their remit being to make music as unlike The Nice as possible.
 As a result, King Progress is largely acoustic, although the occasional burst of electricity seeps through.
-From over three decades' distance, I'm afraid it all sounds a bit insipid, although I'm sure it made more sense in those post-hippy days.
+From a few decades' distance, I'm afraid it all sounds a bit insipid, although I'm sure it made more sense in those post-hippy days.
 Best tracks?
 Probably the title track and opener Mr Screw, although none of it exactly leaps out and grabs you by the throat, to be honest.
 Guitarist Charlie Harcourt is credited with 'Melatron' (I know, I know), but, given that the strings on the title track are real, you'll only hear it on Insomnia, with a rather weak MkII string line that adds little to the song.
-So; neither a very interesting album nor one that contains any sensible 'Tron work, so don't go too far out of your way.
+So; neither a very interesting album nor one that contains any sensible Mellotron work, so don't go too far out of your way.

 See: The Nice